 - Business (Accounting, Business, Economics)

-- Languages (French, German, Irish, Japanese, Spanish, English as a second language (ESL) can be taken by students studying a Modern Foreign Language or Irish - Closed for 2019/0
+- Languages (French, German, Irish, Japanese, Spanish, English as a second language (ESL can only be taken when studying a language)

 - Science (Agricultural Science, Biology, Chemistry, Physics)

 - Technological Education (Engineering, Technology, Construction Studies, Design and Communication Graphics)

 Students who meet Teaching Council requirements may decide to specialise in one or two disciplines as listed above.
 Please note that a minimum number of students are required before a discipline will run.

 The aims of the programme are to ensure those successful graduates:

 - Demonstrate knowledge and understanding of the complex nature of education and the education system

 - Display a high level of expertise in relation to their subject area and pedagogical approaches that maximise student development